Post four of seven, in section About Practice

 One way of doing this is to spend some time consciously fantasising about what you would most like in life.
 Fantasy, when brought into the present moment, is one of the most powerful spiritual tools for connecting with your deepest nature.
 It can cut through fixed ideas and limitations about what you believe is possible and go straight through to your deepest desires and potential.

-Developing an intimacy with your eros or desire allows you to see the details of what you find beautiful, compelling, meaningful and worthwhile in life.
+Developing an intimacy with your eros and desires allows you to see the details of what you find beautiful, compelling, meaningful, and worthwhile in life.
+Fantasy can become a way to give you insight into yourself.

-You can use fantasy and engaging with the process of imagining what you want, as a way to learn about yourself.
-If you can learn to embrace the feeling of experiencing and enjoying this desire in the present moment, without needing it to actually manifest, this can create a huge amount of spaciousness in your being as well.
+Also, if you can learn to embrace the feeling of experiencing and enjoying desire in the present moment without needing it to actually manifest, this can create a huge amount of spaciousness in your being.

 One of the most magical things about life is that you can’t always imagine how things are going to pan out.